Epistates/turbomcp/crates/turbomcp-core/README.md

 ## Shareable Patterns for Async Concurrency

-TurboMCP Core provides abstractions for thread-safe sharing that form the foundation for SharedClient, SharedTransport, and SharedServer:
+TurboMCP Core provides abstractions for thread-safe sharing that form the foundation for SharedClient and SharedTransport:

 ### Generic Shareable Trait